The 10 Days That Saved Me 3 Weeks for Chrome Extension

 The First Ship: Fast Equals Broken

-I stared at the error logs.
-I had no idea how Salesforce session authentication actually worked across domains.
-I'd spent three weeks coding... but I didn't understand the system I was building for.
+I stared at the error logs, confused.
+I didn’t understand how Salesforce session authentication worked across domains.
+I had spent three weeks coding, but I lacked a fundamental understanding of the system I was building for.

 The cost?
-A broken extension and a burnt-out builder.
+A broken extension and a frustrated builder.

 The Step Back: Doing Nothing Was Doing Everything

-Ten days of pure research.
-Zero lines of code.
-This was Mindset Shift in action.
+I spent ten days on research with zero lines of code.
+This was my Mindset Shift.
 What if slower is actually faster?
-What if I don't know enough yet?
+What if I needed to learn more before coding?

-I mapped it out.
-I documented it.
-I understood the system.
-It felt slow.
-Unproductive.
-Like I was wasting time.
-But I was finally moving in the right direction.
+I mapped everything out and documented my findings.
+It felt slow and unproductive, but I was finally moving in the right direction.

-Version 2 wasn't built on hope.
-It was built on a system.
+Version 2 of my extension wasn’t built on hope.
+It was built on a solid system.
 I applied three more FORMULA principles:

-Outcome vs. Process (again, but correctly this time): I built a process first.
+Outcome vs. Process: I built a process first.
 Linear tickets became my system for breaking down work.

 Routines & Rituals: I created a daily workflow ritual:

-Flexibility: When a ticket didn't work, I adjusted the spec.
-I didn't force the code.
+Flexibility: When a ticket didn’t work, I adjusted the spec instead of forcing the code.

 Version 1 approach: